Fixed Deposit (FD) Tax Rules 2026: TDS, Slabs & Smart Saving Tips

 Decorative cardboard illustration of lock on bank with American paper money under Deposit inscription on blue background

-Fixed Deposits (FDs) are a safe investment choice, but did you know the interest you earn isn’t entirely yours?
-The Indian government taxes FD interest income.
-Understanding how this works is crucial for your financial planning.
+Fixed Deposits (FDs) remain one of the safest investment choices in 2026.
+But the interest you earn isn’t entirely yours — the Indian government taxes FD interest income.
+Understanding these rules in 2026 is crucial for effective financial planning.

 Learn about Tax Deducted at Source (TDS), how your income slab impacts your tax on FDs, and ways to potentially reduce your tax liability.
 Let’s dive into the world of taxes and your fixed deposit returns.